lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ## Non-overlapping Rule

 The data storage employs non-overlapping rule.
-As such, the size of an object can be calculated using the position of the next object (and of the current object).
+As such, the size of an object can be calculated using the position of the next object (and the position of the current object).